AdaCore/spark2014/lrm/source/restrictions-and-profiles.rst

 .. note:: RCC.
 Is End_Designators_Required really ever going to be used?
 It was only required in S95 to facilitate the implementation of the hide anno really.
-This feels more like a rule for GNATCheck that users might choose to emply, but I don't think it makes any difference to verifiability, so no business of |SPARK|?
+This feels more like a rule for GNATCheck that users might choose to employ, but I don't think it makes any difference to verifiability, so no business of |SPARK|?

 6.3.2 Global Aspects